Judas Priest: Firepower and Tipton's retirement from touring (2015–2019)

 The eighteenth album, Firepower, was released on 9 March 2018, with a world tour taking place thereafter, beginning in North America with Saxon and Black Star Riders as their support acts.
+Firepower achieved a new peak in the US, where it peaked at number five, where it sold over 49,000 copies in its first week of release.
+It also charted number 5 in the UK—the band's second top-ten album hit in their native since British Steel last charted at number 4 in 1980.

 On 12 February 2018, Glenn Tipton revealed that he had Parkinson's disease and would step down from touring.
 According to the band, the disease's progression left him unable to play the more challenging material.
 Tipton stated that he was still a member of the band despite his diagnosis and did not rule out future on-stage appearances.
 Andy Sneap was then announced as his replacement for the tour.
 Richie Faulkner later assured fans that Tipton would perform with the band "at some point in the tour."
 At the 20 March 2018 show in Newark, New Jersey, Tipton joined the band on stage to perform "Metal Gods", "Breaking the Law" and "Living After Midnight", then "Victim of Changes" and "No Surrender" on later dates.
 He continued to appear for encores throughout the remainder of the Firepower World Tour.

 On 29 January 2019, Judas Priest's European tour with Ozzy Osbourne was cancelled after Osbourne experienced a severe upper-respiratory infection.
 The band later confirmed that the tour was rescheduled to 2020.